-A double uterus is a rare congenital abnormality.
+A double uterus is a rare condition that is present at birth in some women.
 In a female fetus, the uterus starts out as two small tubes.
-As the fetus develops, the tubes normally join to create one larger, hollow organ — the uterus.
+As the fetus grows, the tubes typically join to create one larger, hollow organ.
+This organ is the uterus.

-Sometimes, however, the tubes don't join completely.
-Instead, each one develops into a separate structure.
-A double uterus may have one opening (cervix) into one vagina, or each uterine cavity may have a cervix.
-In many cases, a thin wall of tissue runs down the length of the vagina, dividing it into two separate openings.
+Sometimes the tubes don't join completely.
+Instead, each one develops into a separate organ.
+A double uterus may have one opening into one vagina.
+This opening is called the cervix.
+In other cases, each uterus has its own cervix.
+Often, there's also a thin wall of tissue that runs down the length of the vagina.
+This divides the vagina in two, with two separate openings.

 Women who have a double uterus often have successful pregnancies.
-But the condition can increase the risk of miscarriage or premature birth.
+But the condition can make you more likely to have a miscarriage or premature birth.

 A double uterus often causes no symptoms.
-The condition may be discovered during a regular pelvic exam or during imaging tests to determine the cause of repeated miscarriages.
+The condition may be discovered during a regular pelvic exam.
+Or it may be found during imaging tests to find the cause of repeated miscarriages.

-Women who have a double vagina along with a double uterus may initially consult a doctor for menstrual bleeding that isn't stopped by a tampon.
-In these situations, the woman has placed a tampon in one vagina, but blood is still escaping from the second uterus and vagina.
+Women who have a double vagina along with a double uterus may first see a health care provider for menstrual bleeding that isn't stopped by a tampon.
+This can happen when a tampon is placed in one vagina, but blood still flows from the second uterus and vagina.

 When to see a doctor

-Seek medical advice if you have a menstrual flow despite the insertion of a tampon, or if you have severe pain with menstruation or experience repeated miscarriages.
+Seek medical advice if you have a menstrual flow despite using a tampon.
+Or if you have severe pain during your periods or you have repeated miscarriages.

-Doctors aren't certain why some fetuses develop a double uterus and others don't.
-A genetic component may be a factor because this rare condition sometimes runs in families.
+Health experts don't know exactly why some fetuses develop a double uterus.
+Genetics may play a role.
+That's because this rare condition sometimes runs in families.

-Many women with a double uterus have normal sex lives, pregnancies and deliveries.
-But sometimes a double uterus and other abnormalities of uterine development are associated with:
+Many women with a double uterus have active sex lives.
+They also may have routine pregnancies and successful deliveries.
+But sometimes a double uterus and other uterine factors can cause: